 Julie Dalessio is an Associate Teaching Professor in the Department of Speech and Hearing Sciences and an ASHA certified speech-language pathologist, licensed to practice in the state of Washington.
 She spent the first part of her career on the east coast working in the healthcare insurance and professional liability insurance fields in the areas of corporate communications and operations.
-Prior to leaving the private sector, she worked as an Operations Manager overseeing business planning, budgets, audits, reporting, and administrative workflow.
+Prior to leaving the private sector, she worked as an Operations Manager overseeing business planning, budgets, reporting, and administrative workflow.

 Seeking a career shift to the service delivery side of healthcare, she moved across the country to attend the University of Washington to study speech-language pathology, earning her M.S. degree in 2002.
-She completed her Clinical Fellowship at the VA Puget Sound Health Care System and then worked in the Seattle area for several years as a medical speech-language pathologist across acute care, inpatient rehabilitation, transition care, and skilled nursing settings.
+She completed her Clinical Fellowship at the VA Puget Sound Health Care System and then worked in the Seattle area for several years as a medical speech-language pathologist across acute care, inpatient rehabilitation, transitional care, and skilled nursing settings.
 Her specific clinical interests include neurogenic speech, language, cognitive-communication and swallowing disorders, as well as interventions for patients with head and neck cancer.

 Julie joined the SPHSC faculty in 2006 to help develop the clinical curricula for the M.S.-MedSLP program.
 Her initial responsibilities included development and coordination of community-based practica and internships for M.S. students, clinical supervision, and oversight of MedSLP program operations.
 Over the last eleven years, she's had the opportunity for involvement in both academic and administrative roles.
 In addition to teaching in the classroom, she helped develop new curricula, revise the B.S. degree program, create the M.S.-EdSLP program, oversee academic and student services, develop degree program policies and procedures, coordinate admissions, and support clinical degree program accreditation.